paulocerez/2docs/README.md

 ## Features

+[Insert usage GIF here]

 ##### 15-11-2024

+Users can start basic chat sessions.
+Here the user inserts a chat title, a prompt that describes the desired workflow, and two or more links to API references the user wants to utilize.
+The application will then store that data, grab the url's, crawl these references including subpages and store them as markdown.
+That markdown is processed and parsed into workflow variables and api endpoints which are then transformed into embeddings.
+These embeddings are stored in the Vector Database, where they can be easily retrieved from using Similarity Search.
+Based on the prompt, the app will fetch and combine variables and endpoints into a code workflow that satisfies the user intention.
+Boom, there is your workflow.
+That workflow can be refined by adding more and more prompts until it fully meets your needs.

-Users can start basic chat sessions, crawling entire API references and store these in the Vector Database.
-The generator then builds a workflow by retrieving the api endpoints and variables as embeddings from Qdrant based on the user prompt.
-The workflow sharing is currently under construction, not built in the way it is described in the docs already.
+The workflow sharing feature is currently under construction, not built in the way it is described in the docs already.

 ##### 15-12-2024